ForDyer/autoTemplates/README.md

 # autoTemplates
-Templates for autotests creation and maintenance Attention!
+Templates for autotests creation and maintenance.
+Attention!
 Highly addictive, use with caution!